 In accordance with the University Signature Authority; contracts must be reviewed by the Office of Legal Services and /or Procurement Services, where applicable.

-If it is necessary to request a specific consultant, brand name, specific manufacturer, or other sole source as the supplier of a product or service, the department is required to provide Procurement Services with written justification for the request by completing a Sole Source, including evaluations of the product or service and the supplier(s) and specific evidence of all research conducted in order to make the sole source determination.
+If it is necessary to request a specific consultant, brand name, specific manufacturer, or other sole source as the supplier of a product or service, the department is required to provide Procurement Services with written justification for the request by completing a Sole Source or Vendor Justification Form, including evaluations of the product or service and the supplier(s) and specific evidence of all research conducted in order to make the sole source determination.
 This documentation must be reviewed and approved or rejected by Procurement Services prior to commitment of an order.